 About The Phu Quoc Ridgeback

-The Phú Quốc Ridgeback, sometimes also known as the Vietnamese Ridgeback or Phu Quoc Dog, is a breed that originates from Phu Quoc island in Kien Giang province, Vietnam.
+The Phú Quốc Ridgeback (PQR), known also as the Vietnamese Ridgeback or Phu Quoc Dog, is a primitive landrace breed that originates from the Phú Quốc island in Kien Giang province, Vietnam.
 Known as the Island of Pearls, the island lays just off the coast of Vietnam and Cambodia.
 Phu Quoc Ridgebacks are an athletic, medium sized breed characterized by a distinct ridge of hair that grows up the center of its spine.
-The Phu Quoc Ridgeback is one of three major dog breeds in the world known to have a ridge on its back, alongside the well-loved Rhodesian Ridgeback and the majestic Thai Ridgeback.
+The Phu Quoc Ridgeback is one of three dog breeds in the world known to have a ridge on its back, alongside the well-loved Rhodesian Ridgeback and the majestic Thai Ridgeback.

 ABOUT THE BREED